keyboard_arrow_up

 Copper Metal

-A naturally occurring element that can be found in its metallic form, ready for immediate use.
-It is the main ingredient in both brass and bronze.
-Copper metal is known for its electrical and thermal conductivity, ductility, malleability and softness.
+A naturally occurring element often found in usable metallic form.
+Copper is the base for brass and bronze and is known for its electrical and thermal conductivity, ductility, malleability, and softness.

 Titanium Metal